Published May 9, 2019

-Digital ad spending in the US reached over $108 billion in 2018.
+Digital ad spending surpassed traditional ad spending in 2019.
 How do we make sure this money isn’t going to waste, especially on Amazon, where reporting still leaves a lot to be desired?

 Companies need metrics that can accurately represent the effects of their ad spend.
 As of now, you probably rely on Advertising Cost of Sale (ACoS) to determine how your Amazon advertising spend impacts advertising revenue.
 Although this is a very important metric, it doesn’t consider how advertising spend affects brand awareness and the organic sales that result from that brand growth.

 Let’s say we pay $10 in advertising costs to place an ad on Amazon, and 10 people end up purchasing a product from our ads, generating $100 in revenue directly attributable to advertising.

 But this isn’t the only metric that we should be focusing on with our $10 ad spend.
 That $10 also has an effect on brand awareness and organic sales, because the more sales you make on a product, the more likely you are to rank higher organically, leading to more organic chances to make additional sales.

 So, for simplicity’s sake, let’s say that each of our 10 orders raises our organic rank 1 position, and each of these ranking increases leads to an additional organic sale.* This means we end up generating $100 in additional revenue.

 What is our ACoS now?
 Still 10%.
 Despite the 100% increase in revenue, no change is reflected in our ACoS because we aren’t factoring organic sales into the equation.
 We are only focusing on revenue directly generated from the ad.

 This is where ACoS fails us in measuring the true value of our ad spend.